avgimatan/FaceAfeka/README.md

 Server: NodeJS, Apache and PHP.
 Client: HTML, CSS, JS, React framework.
 The social network is built on Apache, written in PHP and JS, CSS, HTML.
-The memory game is built On NodeJS in JS React freamwork and HTML.
+The memory game is built On NodeJS in JS React framework and HTML.
 Our database is SQL in MariaDB.

 ## Installation ##